codeAligned/report/README.md

 - [ ] Changing the Logo.

-#### CONTRIBUTING

-I would love to have your help in making  **{this app (replace with name of your project)}** better.
-The project is still very incomplete, but if there's an issue you'd like to see addressed sooner rather than later, let me know.

-Before you contribute though read the contributing guide here: [Contributing.md{edit this}](https://github.com/tamzi/report/docs/contributing.md)

-For any concerns, please open an [issue{edit this}](https://github.com/tamzi/report/issues), or JUST, [fork the project and send a pull request{edit this}](https://github.com/tamzi/report/pulls).

 ## License
 * see [LICENSE](https://github.com/tamzi/report/LICENSE.md) file

 ## Version
 * Version 1  DATE 3/2/2018

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=for-the-badge)]()